itead/ITEADLIB_Arduino_Nextion/readme.md

   - RAM: not less than 2KBytes
   - Serial: two serial (communication and debug)
+# Serial configuration
+If you want to change the default serial to debug or communicate with Nextion ,you need to modify the line in file NexSerialConfig.h:

+	#define dbSerial Serial
+    #define nexSerial Serial2

 # Suppported Mainboards:

   - Iteaduino MEGA2560
   - Arduino MEGA2560

 -------------------------------------------------------------------------------